 GeneCards Summary for POMK Gene

 POMK (Protein-O-Mannose Kinase) is a Protein Coding gene.
-Diseases associated with POMK include muscular dystrophy-dystroglycanopathy , type c, 12 and muscular dystrophy-dystroglycanopathy , type a, 12.
+Diseases associated with POMK include muscular dystrophy-dystroglycanopathy , type a, 12 and muscular dystrophy-dystroglycanopathy , type c, 12.
 GO annotations related to this gene include protein kinase activity and phosphotransferase activity, alcohol group as acceptor.

 UniProtKB/Swiss-Prot for POMK Gene

 Protein O-mannose kinase that specifically mediates phosphorylation at the 6-position of an O-mannose of the trisaccharide (N-acetylgalactosamine (GalNAc)-beta-1,3-N-acetylglucosamine (GlcNAc)-beta-1,4-mannose) to generate phosphorylated O-mannosyl trisaccharide (N-acetylgalactosamine-beta-1,3-N-acetylglucosamine-beta-1,4-(phosphate-6-)mannose).
 Phosphorylated O-mannosyl trisaccharide is a carbohydrate structure present in alpha-dystroglycan (DAG1), which is required for binding laminin G-like domain-containing extracellular proteins with high affinity.
 Only shows kinase activity when the GalNAc-beta-3-GlcNAc-beta-terminus is linked to the 4-position of O-mannose, suggesting that this disaccharide serves as the substrate recognition motif.